-Funding needs and sources for 2025
+Funding needs and sources for 2024

-Tax receipts and CJEU/Apple proceeds means cash balance larger than expected
+Tax receipts and Apple proceeds means cash balance larger than expected

-- There is a bond redemption of €11.5bn in March this year.
-There was also a EFSM repayment of €2.4 due. - The Exchequer Borrowing Requirement (EBR) for 2025 is expected to be a surplus (hence shown as funding source).
-It includes the remaining c. €3bn in cash receipts from the CJEU/Apple case proceeds. - The NTMA held significant cash & liquid asset balances throughout 2024.
-The balance at year-end was €34.3bn.
-We are currently forecasting the cash & liquid asset balance to be approx. €25bn for end-2025.
+- There was one bond redemption in 2024 (€8.1bn in March).
+There was also a EFSM repayment due this year. - The Exchequer Borrowing Requirement (EBR) for 2024 is expected to be a surplus (hence shown as funding source).
+It included €8bn in cash receipts from the Apple case proceeds. - The NTMA held significant cash throughout 2024.
+The balance at year-end 2023 was c. €25bn.
+This will now remain elevated even after transfers to the FIF/ICNF.
+We are expecting the cash balance to be over €30bn for end-2024.